Abdelrahman-Soliman/Abdelrahman-Soliman/README.md

 - 👋 Hi, I’m @Abdelrahman-Soliman
 - 👀 I’m interested in Automation
-- 🌱 I’m currently learning Mechatrnik
+- 🌱 I’m currently learning Mechatronik
 - 💞️ I’m looking to collaborate on automation
 - 📫 How to reach me ...